A-Lounsbury/timeclock-vba/README.md

 # timeclock-vba
-A time clock for keeping track of hours worked in VBA Excel.
+A time sheet for keeping track of hours worked in VBA Excel.

 Less time logged than expected:
 ![less than expected](images/image1.png)